Course Syllabus.

 Overview:

-The majority of candidates looking to complete an official MCA oral examination choose to do an oral prep week, with the principle objective to make you feel confident when walking into the oral examination.
-For many candidates, this has been a very successful approach in helping to pass an MCA oral examination.
+to make you feel confident when walking into the oral examination.
+For many candidates, this has been a very successful approach in helping to

-Previously, many MCA examiners, and surprisingly some of the candidates themselves, felt this approach defeated the whole purpose of the oral examination; which is to check if a candidate has the sufficient level of skills, knowledge and experience to work at the level that the certificate implies.
+examination; which is to check if a candidate has the sufficient level of skills, knowledge and experience to work at the level that the certificate implies.

 Recently however, many of the MCA oral examiners have been changing their emphasis.
-Instead of just asking a question about a subject that has a standard answer; the examiner will go further into the subject and ask more in-depth questions.
-The idea is to check the real depth of knowledge of a candidate.
+Instead of just asking a question about a subject that has a standard answer;

 The result of all this has been a substantial increase in oral examination failures for first-time candidates.
-Honesty and sincerity are far more important values for an MCA examiner, than you answering their questions like a parrot.
+Honesty and sincerity are far more important values for an MCA

 Objectives:

-The frustration for many candidates is that often they have the experience, skills and knowledge for the certification; they just cannot answer some of the questions to the satisfaction of the MCA examiner.
+The frustration for many candidates is that often they have the experience, skills and knowledge for the certification; they just cannot answer some of the questions to

 The principle objective of the oral prep week is to solve this problem.
-This is largely done by helping you develop your communication skills so that you are better able to use your experience and knowledge to answer the MCA examiner's questions as a professional mariner.
+This is largely done by helping you develop your communication

 The course aims to give you the confidence to express your opinions to the MCA examiner based upon your own experience.